-- Defrost in the fridge!
-It can get gummy if you do otherwise.
+- Always defrost your dough in the fridge!
+It can get gummy if you don’t.

-- Keep sheets of phyllo moist by laying a damp towel over top when not using.
+- Keep sheets of phyllo moist by laying a damp towel over top when not using it.

-- Be gentle with dough so you do not puncture too many holes.
+- Be gentle with the dough so you do not tear or rip it.
+Holes are not good.

-- Lightly flour your counter top so the dough does not stick and rip.
+- Lightly flour your counter top so the dough does not stick to it.

 Can You Freeze Baklava?